-Break up the mid-winter slump, and bring Fluency Boot Camp into your classroom!
+Break up the mid-winter slump and bring a Fluency Boot Camp into your classroom!

 What is a Fluency Boot Camp?